tchoi8/thetree/README.md

 #is

-- a research group working collaboratively
+- a research group
 - a resource of tools, tutorial, workshops and lecture

 #for

-- for independent individual, organization, collective, company and family
 - for redistribution of knowledge and to demystify technology
 - for challenging the unjust social system and bring to light the unseen inequalities
 - for empowering the oppressed and the minority by introducing new tools
-- to connect the autodidact in search of community of learners

 ##Short term goal

--  Tech Tree Workshop :
+-  Tech Tree Workshop : Basic digital literacy, tools for research and publication.
+A workshop to connect the autodidact in search of community of learners, to produce a tree of knowledge.
+- Connect with independent individual, family, organization, collective, company and school to identify their issues and perspectives.
+- Low budget prototype of 'The Tree' to meet their situation

 ##Long term goal

-- The Tree
+- Non for profit foundation to raise awareness and support structure for the cause.
+- Partner with technology literacy initiatives to provide learning opportunity
+- Develop and connect sustainable career opportunity for our community.